Working as a GP Locum in AMS: Your Questions Answered

 Working within Aboriginal communities in rural and remote regions allows doctors to manage complex and challenging cases using a wide range of procedural and emergency skills.
 Our Indigenous Health General Practitioners are understanding and appreciative of the uniqueness of each community they serve and enjoy working collaboratively alongside Aboriginal healthcare workers.

 As a doctor wanting to work with Aboriginal people, you may choose to live in a community, work in an urban ACCHS, locum or FIFO.
 Today, we hope to address some of your most Frequently Asked Questions surrounding working as an AMS Locum in Australia.
-If we missed out on something you’d like to know more about, please contact Erin on +61 2 9357 2448.
+If we missed out on something you’d like to know more about, please contact Georgia on +61 2 9357 2448.

 Q: Do I need any specific skills to work in an AMS?